amrit123/React-Redux-ExpenseManager/README.md

 ## what?
-fun react  app that can store the list of task and randomly can select the the task to do.Nodejs,webpack,javascript,react ,scss
+Expensify app that can track your expenses. you can add , edit or delete the expense. the expenses can be searched based on amount and desription and sorted based on date, amount and description.
+Nodejs,webpack,javascript,react,redux,react-router ,scss, express
 ## technology required
 git bash or simple window terminal nodejs